VeritasVox/Biblical-Apologetics-and-Critical-Theory-A-Scriptural-Framework/README.md

 **2. Standpoint Epistemology ("Lived Experience")**

-This claims that oppressed groups have privileged access to truth about their oppression.
-Their "lived experience" provides insight that those in oppressor groups cannot have.
+This claims that oppressed groups have privileged access to truth about their oppression because their social location gives them insights that those in oppressor groups cannot have.
+Their "lived experience" provides knowledge inaccessible to others.
 Therefore, truth claims are perspectival—what is true "for you" may not be true "for me."
 Knowledge is not neutral but shaped by social location.

+**Important distinction:** It is obviously true that social location *influences* one's perspective and that people have different experiences based on their circumstances.
+Scripture acknowledges this (1 Cor.
+12:26; Rom.
+12:15).
+What critical theory does is move from this obvious truth to the claim that social location *determines* epistemic authority and that oppressed groups have privileged access to truth itself.
+This is the error we reject.

 *Key phrases:* "Speak your truth," "My truth," "Listen to marginalized voices," "You can't understand because you haven't lived it," "Center the voices of…"